-Configuring the Doctrine DBAL for TYPO3 CMS is all about specifying the single database endpoints
+The configuration of Doctrine DBAL for TYPO3 is about specifying the single

-to a single or a group of tables: It allows "swapping-out" single tables from the
+query to a single or a group of tables: It allows "swapping out" single tables

 Default connection with a single